ga-wdi-lessons/mongoose-intro/readme.md

 ## Learning Objectives

-- Explain what is Mongoose
+- Explain what Mongoose is
 - Describe the role of Mongoose schema and models
-- Use Mongoose to preform CRUD functionality
+- Use Mongoose to perform CRUD functionality
 - List and describe common Mongoose queries
-- Persist data using Mongoose Embedded Documents
+- Persist data using Mongoose embedded documents
-- Describe how to use validations in mongoose
+- Describe how to use validations in Mongoose

 ## Opening Framing (10 minutes / 0:10)

 In previous WDI units you've used ActiveRecord to interact with and perform CRUD actions on a SQL database through a Ruby back-end.
 Today, we'll be doing the equivalent with a tool called Mongoose on a NoSQL database using a Node back-end.

 Before we dive into Mongoose, however, let's talk a bit about about last night's homework.
-You were tasked with looking through the Mongo lesson plan and familiarizing yourself with a NoSQL database.

-**What are some of your takeaways from the homework?**
+You were tasked with looking through the Mongo lesson plan and familiarizing yourself with a NoSQL database. **What are some of your takeaways?**

 #### What is a NoSQL database?